George Carlin was the last person you’d expect to have anything to say about white papers.

 |To be politically correct||Not disabled, but differently-abled|

-What copywriters can learn from Carlin
+What writers can learn from Carlin

 The job of any writer is to avoid using flabby, generic, inoffensive, cuddly terms.

-Our job—as Strunk & White would surely agree—is to use crisp, clear and direct language to illuminate the truth, rather than obscure it.
+Our job—as Strunk & White surely agree—is to use crisp, clear and direct language to illuminate the truth, rather than obscure it.

 No one downloads a white paper hoping to find pretentious euphemisms and marketing-speak.